JetBrains/ruby-type-inference/arg_scanner/README.md

 ## Installation

-The recommended way to install it is to install manually:
+The recommended way to install it is to execute command:

 ```
 gem install arg_scanner